IPMT Function in Excel

 IPMT function as worksheet function:=IPMT(5.25%/1, 4, 10*1, 6500).
 So, the calculated IPMT value is $27.89.

 Below are the few error details that can come in IPMT function as the wrong argument will be passed in the functions.

 - Error handling #NUM!: If per value is < 0 or > the value of nper then IPMT function through a #NUM error.

 This has been a guide to IPMT Function in Excel.
 Here we discuss the IPMT Formula in excel and how to use it along with practical examples and downloadable excel templates.
-You can more about excel from the following articles –
+You can learn more about excel from the following articles –